swapnilhota/next-blog/README.md

 * using gray-matter package which helps us to read markdown files and split it into metadata and the actual markdown content.
 * lib folder contains utility functions
-* renderers prop of ReactMarkdown helps us to render markdown according to us.
+* components prop of ReactMarkdown helps us to render markdown according to us.